dentarg/auth0-blog/_posts/2016-12-19-introduction-to-progressive-web-apps-push-notifications-part-3.markdown

 The [Push API](https://developer.mozilla.org/en/docs/Web/API/Push_API) gives web applications the ability to receive push notification messages pushed to them from a server.
 This works hand in hand with the service worker.
 This is the process of a typical push notification flow in a web application:

-* The web app brings forward a popup asking the user to subscribe to receive notifications.
+* The web app brings forward a popup asking the user to subscribe to notifications.
 * The user subscribes to receive push notifications.
 * The service worker's push manager is responsible for handling the user's subscription.
-* The user's subscription ID is used whenever messages are posted from the server.
+* The users subscription ID is used whenever messages are posted from the server.
 Every user can actually have a customized experience based on their subscription ID.
 * The service worker, with the help of the `push` listens and is ready to receive any message coming in.

 ## Implementation